 Online MBA cost

-Prices for the top five courses range considerably, with Hough offering an affordable course at $58,000, while Tepper costs substantially more at $140,000.
-Indiana Kelley is another cheaper option at $74,520, while USC and Kenan-Flagler cost $125,589 and $105,913.
-This means that the top two courses in 2021 are also the most expensive.
+Prices for the top five courses range considerably, with Warrington offering an affordable course at $58,000, while Tepper costs substantially more at $140,000.
+Kelley is another cheaper option at $78,246, while USC and Kenan-Flagler cost $108,083 and $125,589.
+This means that two of the top three courses in 2022 are also among the most expensive.

-The fact that all of these programs are among the best in the US suggests that price is not indicative of quality when it comes to online MBAs.
+Two schools offer very affordable courses around $30,000.
+Wisconsin MBA Consortium offers a program at just under $29,000, while Arizona’s Eller School of Business Online MBA costs $27,520.
+The fact that these programs are among the best in the US suggests that price is not indicative of quality when it comes to Online MBAs.

 When choosing a program, students should also consider career progress in terms of salary achieved and salary increase after the program; the strength of the faculty’s teaching and research; and the quality and diversity of the cohort.